Kernpiler: Compiler Optimization for Quantum Hamiltonian Simulation with Partial Trotterization: Evaluation

-Figure \ref{fig:datascaling} presents the results for first order Trotterization (Lie--Trotter) and second order Trotterization (Trotter--Suzuki).
-The graphs are normalized to display percentage reductions from the maximum gatecount observed.
-Overall, the data reveal a higher reduction for the first order Trotterization compared to the second order, which still achieves about a three-fold reduction in the best-case scenarios for gate count and up to a 10x reduction in depth.
+We now discuss the comparison of our compilation software against competitive benchmarks focused on Trotterization optimization when considering error savings.
+Figure \ref{fig:datascaling} presents the results for first-order Trotterization (Lie--Trotter) and second-order Trotterization (Trotter--Suzuki).
+The graphs are normalized to display percentage reductions from the maximum gate count(depth) observed.
+Overall, the data reveals a higher reduction for the first-order Trotterization compared to the second order, which still achieves about a three-fold reduction in the best-case scenarios for gate count and up to a 10x reduction in depth.

-Two primary factors account for the difference between first and second order improvements.
-First, the constant factor in our commutation relation is reduced by a square root for the first order Trotterization.
-Specifically, while the first order Trotterization scales as \(\Delta t^2/N\), the second order scales as \(\Delta t^3/N^2\) where $N$ is the number of Trotter steps.
-Consequently, a constant reduction factor in the numerator will be diminished by an \(N^2\) step scaling in the second order case, whereas the first order requires a linear number of steps, as compared to a square root number of steps, to reach the same level of optimization.
-Second, for bipartite Hamiltonians—those whose conflict graphs from section 4.2 are bipartite—the two commutator groups span a large portion of the Trotter step.
+Two primary factors account for the difference between first and second-order improvements.
+First, the constant factor in our commutation relation is reduced by a square root for the first-order Trotterization.
+Specifically, while the first-order Trotterization scales as \(\Delta t^2/N\), the second-order scales as \(\Delta t^3/N^2\) where $N$ is the number of Trotter steps.
+Consequently, a constant reduction factor in the numerator, which is what partial Trotterization enables, will be diminished by an \(N^2\) step scaling in the second order case, whereas the first order requires a linear number of steps, as compared to a square root number of steps, to reach the same level of optimization.
+Second, for bipartite Hamiltonians—those whose conflict graphs from Section 4.2 are bipartite—the two commutator groups span a large portion of the Trotter step.
 Because the order of commuting groups is reversed in these cases, an almost \(\Delta t^3\) scaling can be observed.
 This behavior, evident across a wide range of benchmarks, is attributed partly to system size and partly to the high degree of commutativity.
-These effects also explain why, in the second order data, the reduction does not reach the square root improvement observed in the first order Trotterization, as the competition scales more appropriately with our method.
+These effects also explain why, in the second-order data, the reduction does not reach the square root improvement observed in the first-order Trotterization, as the competition scales more appropriately with our method.
 Additional observations include the performance differences among the various compilers.